ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	2. Dashes
 	3. Underscores
 2. Escaping the space by preceding it with a "\".
+3. Wrapping content with spaces in double quotes.

-Let's make the proper directory using underscores and then move into that directory:
+Let's make the proper directory using underscores, move into that directory, create a sub directory and then move in there (We'll come back to clean up the extra folders later):

-	$ mkdir Terminal_Testing
+	$ mkdir Software_Carpentry
-	$ cd Terminal_Testing
+	$ cd Software_Carpentry
+	$ mkdir Command_Line

-### Creating a File
+### Creating and Viewing Files

 We are now going to make a file.
 It is important for the participants to note that what matters here is that *they can create a text file* not what tool they use to make that text file.
 We will use **nano** because it is simple, has the instructions listed on the bottom of the screen, and keeps us in the terminal window (which is convenient, that's all), *beyond these reasons there is nothing special about nano*.
-What matters is that the tool they choose is a **TEXT EDITOR** and the that they can use it.
+What matters is that the tool they choose is a **TEXT EDITOR** and that they can use it.
 If they want to use another terminal program (like vim or emacs) or a GUI tool (like TextWrangler, Sublime, or Notepad++) that's just fine.
-They need to know that they cannot use tools like Word or LibreOffice.
+They need to know that they cannot use tools like Word or LibreOffice because they hide other content even though they look like plain text.

+> If people are using MobaXterm or some other shell that doesn't have nano installed by default then they can likely get it with one of the following commands:`$ apt-get install nano`;`$ yum install nano`
+>
+> apt-get and yum are package management tools that are likely installed already that can be used to install other software, in this case the text editor Nano.

+We will run nano by issuing the command followed by the name of the file we would like to create/edit.

-	$ nano Important_Ideas
+	$ nano Important_Ideas1

-This will open the nano program and allow people to type into it.
-It is text-only, there is no fancy formatting.
+This opens the nano program and allows the declared file to be edited/created.
+Nano is text-only, there is no fancy formatting.
 The available commands are on the bottom of the screen.
 The "^" means "hold the control key and then press the key to the right".

 Have the students make a list with the top three things that they have learned in this workshop so far.
 They will then save it by:

 	^x		(hold control and press 'x')
 	y		(to respond "yes" when they are asked if they want to save the file)